 Table of Contents

-Theand have been praised for their excellent cameras, aggressive prices and sharp designs, making them the first Google phones that might truly rival and devices.
+The Pixel 6 and Pixel 6 Pro have been praised for their excellent cameras, aggressive prices and sharp designs, making them the first Google phones that might truly rival Apple and Samsung’s devices.
 But to me, none of those qualities are what make the Pixel 6 so interesting.
 Instead, it’s the ways in which Google is trying to push the basic smartphone experience forward with new software features that make its new devices stand out.

 Google has struggled to challenge Samsung — the no. 1 smartphone vendor worldwide — since its first Pixel launched in 2016.
-But the come with features that make it easier to accomplish simple tasks like calling a customer service number or dismissing an alarm — things that many of us do routinely without much thought.
+But the Pixel 6 and Pixel 6 Pro come with features that make it easier to accomplish simple tasks like calling a customer service number or dismissing an alarm — things that many of us do routinely without much thought.
 These features still need some work before they’re actually useful, but it feels like a promising step forward.

 That type of edge may be critical to the Pixel’s future at a time when many new smartphones have only introduced incremental upgrades in recent years, like a slightly better camera or a refreshed processor.
 Google’s edge in software is also important because hardware advancements are only useful when paired with helpful software features that utilize them, an area where Samsung has traditionally fallen behind.